ISS Andrew B. Whinston Pathbreaking Research Award – 2026

 Submission Instructions

-The nomination should include a brief, no more than two pages in length, description of the nominee's achievements and eligibility for the award, and should be accompanied by the nominee’s up-to-date CV.
-Any member of the award selection committee may nominate additional nominees at their discretion and judgment.
-However, the ex-officio member cannot vote on the final selection.
+The nomination should include a brief, no more than two pages in length, description of the nominee's achievements and eligibility for the award, and should be accompanied by the nominee's up-to-date CV.
+Any INFORMS ISS member may submit nominations and may nominate more than one candidate at their own discretion and judgment.